Corded upright vacuum

 Overall, the weight might be an increase from what you’re used to, but the overall manoeuvrability is superb.

 The most exciting thing about this vacuum cleaner is that it is the first Shark model to incorporate both lift away and duo-clean in one.
 What this means is that the Shark NV700UKT has two brush bars in the main head.

-The first of these is located at the front as is incredibly soft, making it good for use on hard floors as it can pick up fine dust and debris effortlessly.
+The first of these is located at the front and is incredibly soft, making it good for use on hard floors as it can pick up fine dust and debris effortlessly.

 It’s an absolute gamechanger with regards to cleaning hard floors, and this is not a feature that you typically see in upright vacuum cleaners.
 The soft roller is perfect for fine dust collection, as well as easy to clean, and all but two Shark upright models feature this fantastic addition.

 The second is the usual bristle brush, which works excellently on carpets to pull up hair and dirt that is embedded deep down.
 While the bars on the head are easy to access, the bristle brush is, as usual, not removable, a feature I hope they will discontinue in newer models.

 However, the brush roll can be taken out, which is good as it will need to be cleaned on a regular basis.
 Duo-clean is one of my favourite Shark features though, so I was really pleased that this model had it.

 The Shark NV700UK/T also has some excellent onboard storage for the tools that come with it.
 This is ideal for taking them around with you while you are vacuuming, making them easily accessible when you need them.